I paced around the living room, silently panicking as everyone made their way back from the fight.

-He was one of my best friends, I loved him like a brother and now he’s gone.
+He was one of my best friends, I loved him like a brother and now he was gone.

-Poor Liza, now that I have Garrett I know just how important a mate is, and Liza just lost hers.
-I don’t even want to imagine what that must feel like.
+Poor Liza, now that I had Garrett I knew just how important a mate was, and Liza just lost hers.
+I didn't even want to imagine how painful it was.

 “What am I going to do?”
 She sobbed.

 I shook my head, it didn’t matter what I said to her, nothing was going to fix this.
 Nothing was going to make her feel better.

 “I felt it Becca.”
 She whispered.

 I gave her a confused look, what did she feel?

 “I felt pain in my chest, like I’d been shot.
 But when I looked down I was fine.
 I felt it and I knew something was wrong.
 I could’ve saved him!”
 She cried.

 I pulled her in for a hug, “There’s no way you could’ve known that the pain you felt was something happening to Asher.
 You couldn’t have saved him.
 Don’t you dare blame yourself.”